 Late Registration: Late registration in fall and spring for students not currently enrolled is open through the sixth day of classes for full term courses.
 A late fee and approval by the registrar are required.
 (See "Special Fees " section.)
 Registration is not permitted after the second day of any term other than fall or spring.
 Exact dates may be found at www.harding.edu/registrar.

 Academic Advising: Faculty members serve as academic advisors and should approve all course schedules.
 Students are assigned to faculty in their majors or preprofessional fields.
-Students who have not declared a major are assigned to the Academic Advising office in the Center for Student Success, where they will be assisted with advising until a major is chosen and an advisor assigned.
-Students seeking the General Studies major should initially meet with the Academic Advising Office in the Center for Student Success but may later be assigned to an advisor from the college of the primary area.
+Students who have not declared a major should go to the University College office (Student Center 236) to be assigned an Exploratory Studies advisor.

 Degree Evaluation Requirements: Following the completion of 45 hours and prior to the completion of 60 hours, baccalaureate students are required to submit an official declaration of major and projected degree plan to the Office of the Registrar.
 The official declaration and plan must include the signature of the student, advisor, and registrar.
 Students who have completed 45 or more hours must have completed this process to be eligible to register for the next semester; otherwise, a hold is placed on the registration account until the document is received.
 The document will guide student course selection for future registrations.